rmosolgo/graphql-ruby/guides/type_definitions/non_nulls.md

 field :handle, String, null: false
 ```

-This means that the field will _never_ be `nil` (and if it is, it will be removed from the response, as described above).
+This means that the field will _never_ be `nil` (and if it is, it will be removed from the response, as described below).

+### Non-null error propagation

+ If a non-null field ever returns `nil`, then the entire selection will be removed from the response and replaced with `nil`.
+If this removal would result in _another_ invalid `nil`, then it cascades upward, until it reaches the root `"data"` key.
+This is to support clients in strongly-typed languages.
+Any non-null field will _never_ return `null`, and client developers can depend on that.

 ## Non-null argument types